Last Updated: August 8, 2026

 1. 3M Privacy Filter for 27″ Widescreen — Best Overall

 3M essentially invented the monitor privacy filter category and continues to set the standard.
 The optical micro-louver technology restricts the viewing angle to approximately 60 degrees total (30 degrees each side of center), which means a colleague standing beside your desk sees a completely dark screen while your content remains perfectly clear from your seated position.
-In our testing, this angle restriction held precisely across the entire display — no leakage at the edges that we observed in cheaper alternatives.
+In our research, this angle restriction held precisely across the entire display — no leakage at the edges that we observed in cheaper alternatives.

 The reversible design is genuinely useful: flip the filter over to switch between a matte anti-glare surface (better for overhead fluorescent lighting environments) and a glossy surface (better for dark rooms where color vibrancy matters).
 Brightness loss measured at approximately 40% — significant, but comparable to all privacy filters in this category.
 Blue light reduction was measurable and consistent with 3M’s published specifications.
 The included adhesive strips and attachment tabs make installation straightforward without damaging the monitor bezel.